Is It Legal In NoDak To Let A Dog Ride In A Truck Bed Unrestrained?

 ALL states should have a law like Connecticut in my opinion.

-With all the stupid bills introduced into the legislature every couple of years, how does this not make it to the Capital?
+How does this not make it to the Capital with all the stupid bills introduced into the legislature every couple of years?

 I sure hope you're not one of those people who do this with your dog.
 Not only is it bad for your dog, but it could cause another vehicle to have an accident trying to swerve quickly to avoid your pup flying into the highway.
 Spend the 50 bucks for a pet container and be safe.